Gap Year Days 361 – 365

 It was still raining when we went out to get dinner that night, but the blue skies had gone and the rain could no longer be considered light.
 We ended up going straight back to our room afterwards rather than explore.

 We had to laugh as Adam told us about Edinburgh’s animal emblem.
-The authorities looked at other countries with their symbols of power, lions or bears or dragons, and somehow managed to choose – a unicorn!
-These imaginary animals strike fear into, well, precisely no-one!
+The authorities looked at other countries with their symbols of power, you know, lions or bears or dragons, and somehow managed to choose – a unicorn!
+These imaginary animals strike fear into, well, precisely no one!
 Unicorns can be seen throughout the city, and one has a prominent place on top of the Mercat Cross, right in the centre of the Old Town.

 The Mercat Cross, or, Market Cross, historically marks the place where merchants are granted permission to sell their goods by the monarch.
 The Edinburgh one has moved slightly over the years, but can be found behind St Giles’ Cathedral.